Bill Baxley: Prosecution of 16th Street Baptist Church bombing

 As Alabama Attorney General, Baxley became known in 1977 for his successful prosecution of Robert Chambliss, a member of a splinter group of the Ku Klux Klan (KKK), in the cold case of the 16th Street Baptist Church bombing in Birmingham on Sunday, September 15, 1963.
-The dynamite blast, which occurred during the time of nonviolent demonstrations in the Birmingham campaign for integration and voting rights – led by Martin Luther King Jr., James Bevel, Fred Shuttlesworth and others – resulted in the deaths of four young girls and injuries of 14 to 22 others.
+The dynamite blast, which occurred during the time of nonviolent demonstrations in the Birmingham campaign for integration and voting rights – led by Martin Luther King Jr., James Bevel, Fred Shuttlesworth and others – killed four young girls and injured 14 to 22 others.

 In 1968, the FBI formally closed their investigation into the bombing without filing charges against any of their named suspects.
 The files were sealed by order of J. Edgar Hoover.
 When Baxley reopened the dormant investigation shortly after being elected in 1971, he told one interviewer that "There are some people in Jefferson County who ought to be pretty nervous right now", and later told a Birmingham radio station that the list of suspects had been narrowed down, stating "We know who did it."

 Baxley confirmed that he had talked to Gary Thomas Rowe, an FBI paid informant and agent provocateur within the KKK.
 Baxley said that Rowe had been cooperative, but that "we were working on this thing long before that.
 We had a lot of stuff already.
 Rowe was just another person we interviewed."

 Baxley succeeded in gaining a guilty verdict by the jury in Chambliss's trial.
 The families of the four girls who were killed felt that some justice had been achieved.
 In the early 21st century, when two more suspected conspirators were tried, Baxley was dismayed to learn that the FBI had secretly obtained audio tapes in which defendants had implicated themselves, which had never been offered to him for his own prosecution.